Segmentation can make a big impact on your personalization strategy—leading to higher engagement and increased ROI of your SMS channel.

 You likely have a subset of subscribers who haven’t purchased (yet) but have shown a high level of interest in your products.
 These subscribers may engage with your brand without clicking or purchasing.
 Instead, they browse products on your site or add them to their cart, but navigate away before completing their order.
 These subscribers get as close as they can to purchasing without actually clicking “buy,” which makes them an ideal audience for personalized follow-ups.

-Ensure that you’ve activated triggered browse and cart abandonment text message reminders to capture this otherwise lost revenue.
+Make sure you’ve activated triggered browse and cart abandonment reminders to capture this otherwise lost revenue.
 You can personalize the follow-up content further by including information and imagery in the text message based on the specific product the subscriber showed interest in.

 Location-based segmentation is useful for targeting weather-related or location-specific events.
 For example, if you sell items that are more useful in the winter, you can target subscribers in areas with a snowstorm on the way.